Central’s mission in Africa is the Lesotho Education Project.

 In November 2014, Central re-launched it’s mission with a new name, The Lesotho Education Project.
 This name reflects the new reality.
 The school at Rachel’s Home, though still an important component of the mission, is no longer the sole focus.
 As the children that we support grow older, their needs change.
 Our support now includes, high school tuitions and university scholarships

-With her health problems, Hilda re-opened the orphanage in 2016.
+With her health problems behind her, Hilda re-opened the orphanage in 2016.
 Rachel’s Home is once again a place of refuge for the orphaned and vulnerable children of Maputsoe.

 With your help, we will continue to use education to lift orphaned and vulnerable children out of poverty.